 "That's wonderful, did you hear that Emily?"

-Emily still didn't say a word, she was still feeling terrible.
+Emily still didn't say a word, but she did nod her head.

-Annie and Clarabel helped Thomas bring all of Emily's belongings to the spare guest room, it took them a good three hours to carry all the bags.
+Annie and Clarabel helped Thomas bring all of Emily's belongings to the spare guest room.
+It took them a good three hours to carry all the bags up to that room, but soon they were done.

 "That's too many of them," groaned Annie.